opendocsg/slw-judgments-backfill/2015_SGHC_15/report.md

 31     Moreover, the issues raised in this application do not concern the exercise of sovereign or legislative prerogative in matters of high policy such as sovereign immunity, deployment of troops overseas, boundary disputes or recognition of foreign governments (see _Review Publishing_ at [100]).
 I am only concerned with the legitimacy of the plaintiff’s challenge to the Tribunal’s jurisdiction under s 10 of the IAA which in turn involves an interpretation of the PRC-Laos BIT.
 Mr Yeo, on behalf of the defendant, raises an alternative argument.
 He argues that even if the issue here is justiciable, the standard of review is a limited one of deference and respect for the Tribunal.

-32     I am unable to agree with Mr Yeo’s submission because the standard of review under s 10 of the IAA and Art 16(3) of the Model Law is generally regarded as _de novo_ (see the recent Court of Appeal decision of _PT First Media TBK (formerly known as PT Broadband Multimedia TBK) v Astro Nusantara International BV and others and another appeal_ [2014] 1 SLR 372 (“ _Astro_ ”)).
+32     I am unable to agree with Mr Yeo’s submission because the standard of review under s 10 of the IAA and Art 16(3) of the Model Law is generally regarded as _de novo_ (see the recent Court of Appeal decision of _PT First Media TBK (formerly known as PT Broadband Multimedia TBK) v Astro Nusantara International BV and others and another appeal_ <span class="citation">[2014] 1 SLR 372</span> (“ _Astro_ ”)).
 In that case, the Court of Appeal affirmed at [162]–[163] the _de novo_ standard of judicial review which entailed a fresh examination of the issue of joinder and jurisdiction decided by the arbitral tribunal in its award on preliminary issues.

 33     Mr Yeo attempted to distinguish _Astro_ on the basis that the dispute there was a commercial one unlike the present investor-state arbitration which concerned the interpretation of international